 FAK rates are based on fixed price systems.
-If you have shipments with a variety of goods, you might just want to package them all together.
+If you have shipments with a variety of goods, you have the option of packing them together as FAK cargo.
 Much like a cat oozes itself into any available empty space, you can pack different goods together and ship them at the same price with FAK rates.
 This presents an alternative option to density and size-based shipping.

-FAK rates, meaning Freight of All Kinds, are used by freight forwarders or NVOCC (non-vessel operating common carrier) to provide flat shipping rates based on average density or container size.
+FAK rates, meaning Freight of All Kinds, are used by freight forwarders and NVOCCs (non-vessel operating common carriers) to provide flat shipping rates by average density or container size.
 Items eligible for FAK classification can be shipped together.
-Shipments are charged at a flat rate instead of by unique commodity.
+Shipments are charged at a flat rate instead of as unique commodities.

 Learn more about FAK rate pricing and qualifications to find new solutions for your business needs.

-FAK rate is a type of flat rate in shipping.
+A FAK rate is a type of flat rate pricing in shipping.
 The abbreviation stands for Freight of All Kinds and is used to show that different types of goods can be shipped together for one price.
-The FAK rate is based on the size of the container or the average density of a shipment.

-For international shipping through an NVOCC, rates will cover a 20-foot marine container (TEU) or 40-foot marine container (FEU).
+For international FAK shipping through an NVOCC, rates will depend on the size and type of shipping container you want to use.
 Any acceptable items that can be placed in the container will ship for the same price.

 FAK rates for LTL (Less Than Truckload) carriers look a little different.
-Since LTL carriers take on multiple orders of different sizes, a FAK rate based on dimensions would be challenging.
+Since LTL carriers take on multiple orders of different sizes, basing FAK rates on dimensions is challenging.

 Instead, shippers can negotiate a FAK rate based on the average freight class (determined by density) of the items being shipped.
 Using this method, carriers may customize FAK rates for individual clients and individual shipments.